50 American Small Towns Known for the Weirdest Things

 Riverside, Iowa: Birthplace of Captain Kirk

-The monument marking the birthplace of sci-fi character Captain Kirk is the only monument to celebrate an event that hasn’t happened yet.
+Marking the birthplace of sci-fi character Captain Kirk, this may be the only monument to celebrate an event that hasn’t happened yet.
 According to the landmark show Star Trek, Captain Kirk will grace Riverside, Iowa, with his presence on March 22, 2228.
-Don’t miss these 50 hilarious (and totally real) town names.

 Larry Porges/Shutterstock